orthopteroid/EftirlitSeven/README.md

 - `make_e7d` builds the C++ daemon which can be run with `sudo ./e7d`
 - additional component debugging supported. `grep "define DEBUG_" src/*.c` for details.
 - douaneapp source attributions included. `grep "douane" src/*` for details.
+- reliance on crc32 in the LKM (for hashing filenames) and in the daemon (for hashing commands and constant-aliases in the control grammar).

 # EftirlitSeven